hitaishi4/BA870_Financial_Analytics/README.md

 - **Individual Analysis**: Detailed view of each model's ROC curve
 - **AUC Comparison**: Quantifies overall model performance

-The Random Forest and Gradient Boosting models show **superior discrimination** with AUCs of 0.838 and 0.827 respectively, while the Z-Score achieves a respectable 0.592.
+The Random Forest and Gradient Boosting models show **superior discrimination** with AUCs of 0.838 and 0.827 respectively, while the Altman Z-Score model achieves a respectable 0.592.

 ### Feature Importance Tab
 Reveals **critical financial drivers** for bankruptcy prediction: